hendrik-weiler/Portal-CMS/README.markdown

 ##### Why do i get a redirection error if i want to take a look at my site?
 You must create a navigation with a site + content in it first.
 Then the first navigation will be displayed as default.

+##### Why do i get a warning message at the navigation?
+Currently if you create navigations without creating a Site for it, it will appear.
+To solve this problem create a Site for it or dont create unneeded navigations.